 From the library homepage, you can direct students to books and articles; research guides on citations, using databases, and many other How Do I topics; and help from a librarian.

-Please note that while Canvas works best in Chrome, occasionally library resources work best in Internet Explorer or Firefox.
+Please note that while Canvas works best in Chrome, occasionally library resources will work best in Internet Explorer or Firefox.
 If a library link will not open, please try it again with another browser outside of Canvas.

 Adding a research guide to your Canvas classroom